-- Report, in confidence, the incident to the E-Safety Officer and/or the Safeguarding Officer (Mrs Margaret Payne), or in their absence, directly to the Head Teacher. - The Head Teacher may inform the Local Authority, if necessary. - The E-Safety Officer and the Safeguarding Officer will complete an internal investigation. - If the investigation results in confirmation of access to illegal materials or the committing of illegal acts, the school will inform the police and a criminal investigation may follow. - The school's disciplinary procedures will be followed by the Head Teacher.
+- Report, in confidence, the incident to the E-Safety Officer and/or the Safeguarding Officer (Mrs Burdis), or in their absence, directly to the Head Teacher. - The Head Teacher may inform the Local Authority, if necessary. - The E-Safety Officer and an additional member of the safeguarding, or leadership team will complete an internal investigation. - If the investigation results in confirmation of access to illegal materials or the committing of illegal acts, the school will inform the police and a criminal investigation may follow. - The school's disciplinary procedures will be followed by the Head Teacher.